mattjcurry/Presentations/Availability/Availability.md

 In reliability theory and reliability engineering, the term availability has the following meanings: The degree to which a system, subsystem or equipment is in a specified operable and committable state at the start of a mission, when the mission is called for at an unknown, i.e. a random, time.

+^ At the end of the day Availability means that he customer can do what they want to do.

+^Customers expect no maintinence windows.
+Maintinence windows are outages.

 ---

 # Ops vs Dev